ibanknatoPrad/emuDownloadCenter-wiki/Collecting-walktrough.md

 * **`[VERSION]`** mostly exists of numbers, all letters have to be lowercase, no spaces or non-ascii characters (may only contain a 'minus' -)
 * This version number must exist in the emulator download folder on a EDC repository, or EDC manager cannot find it to fill the details!
 * Always put the latest version on top and the oldest at the bottom!

-Please note that if you have 2 the same versions (and archive files) but diffrent platforms like x86 or x64, you have to make 2 sections, example snippets:

-    [0.1-win32]
-    EMU_OS                      = Windows
-    EMU_OSVersion               = XP,Vista,7,8,10
-    EMU_OSArchitecture          = x86

-    [0.1-win64]
-    EMU_OS                      = Windows
-    EMU_OSVersion               = Vista,7,8,10
-    EMU_OSArchitecture          = x64

 Example Contents (Emulator Potator for Watara Supervision):